braliart/Programacion-competitiva/Find the index of the first occurrence in a string.md

 ## Python
 We set the length of needle and start traveling haystack until we found it.

-1. Set two pointers: one will start at cero, the other will start at `len(0)`.
+1. Set two pointers: one will start at cero, the other will start at `len(needle)`.
 2. Increase the pointers until we find the first occurrence.
 3. If the second pointer reach the end of the string there is no occurrence.